abouabba/PUSH_SWAP/README.md

 An algorithm is a step-by-step procedure or set of rules designed to solve a specific problem or perform a task.
 Algorithms are fundamental in computer science and programming, as they provide the logic for solving computational problems efficiently

+# Algorithm complexity
+Algorithm complexity refers to the amount of resources (such as time or memory) required for an algorithm to solve a problem.
+It provides a way to measure and compare the efficiency of different algorithms.

+There are two main types of algorithm complexity:

+1. Time complexity: measures the amount of time an algorithm takes to solve a problem.

+2. Space complexity: measures the amount of memory an algorithm takes to solve a problem.